FYCOMPA received approval as adjunctive therapy in patients

 AEDs at baseline: valproic acid/ergenyl chrono, lamotrigine, levetiracetam, topiramate, zonisamide, clonazepam, carbamazepine, phenytoin, phenobarbital, clobazam, ethosuximide, oxcarbazepine, lacosamide, gabapentin, lorazepam, acetazolamide, clorazepic acid, mesuximide, sultiame, and tiagabine.

 REFERENCES: 1.
 FYCOMPA US Prescribing Information.
 Coral Gables, FL: Catalyst Pharmaceuticals, Inc. 2.
-French JA, Krauss GL, Wechsler RT, et al. Perampanel for tonic-clonic seizures in idiopathic generalized epilepsy:
+French JA, Krauss GL, Wechsler RT, et al. Perampanel for tonic-clonic seizures in idiopathic generalized epilepsy: a randomized trial.
+Neurology.
+2015;85(11):950-957.
+3. Data on file.
+Catalyst Pharmaceuticals, Inc., Coral Gables, FL.

 IMPORTANT SAFETY INFORMATION AND INDICATION IMPORTANT SAFETY